Myles-Lewis-Page/Prime_Numbers/README.md

 # Prime_Numbers

+is prime function
+-Tells you if given number is prime

+isPrrime function 2
-Calculates all prime numbers up to any given number
+-Calculates all prime numbers up to any given number